About Me

 Clare Kirk

-Genealogist, historical researcher and digital content creator
+professional genealogist, historical researcher and digital content creator

 I started tracing my family tree at the age of 10, and uncovering the stories of people we don’t learn about in history books has been a life-long passion.
 Now just a ‘few’ years older, I’m delighted to share my passion with my clients, helping them go beyond names and dates and learn more deeply about their ancestors’ lives and times.